Venipa/Borderless-Gaming/README.md

-# Borderless Gaming - Decluttered
+# Borderless Gaming - Decluttered - Fixed App Hang

 A utility software like this shouldn't be paid, and shouldn't have paywalled features.
 It's a software that changes window styles, do we really need to paywall that and add adware popups?
 The answer is no!